sayanarijit/RESTEasyCLI/README.md

 If you feel that you can help with any of above TODO list or if you have a totally unique idea, feel free to jump right in.

-Here are some tips to get started with contributing to this project right away.
+Here are some tips to start contributing to this project right away.

 - Instead of directly creating pull requests, [create a issue](https://github.com/rapidstack/RESTEasyCLI/issues/new) first to check it's relevence and save efforts.
 However,
 - If you find a bug, feel free to directly create pull requests by forking master branch
 - Awesome if commit messages and pull request description are clear and concise
-- One of it's depedency [RESTEasy](https://github.com/rapidstack/RESTEasy) has a gitter channel for any doubt or discussion related to this project or [RESTEasy](https://github.com/rapidstack/RESTEasy)
+- One of it's depedency [RESTEasy](https://github.com/rapidstack/RESTEasy) has [a gitter channel](https://gitter.im/rapidstack/RESTEasy) for any doubt or discussion related to this project or [RESTEasy](https://github.com/rapidstack/RESTEasy)
+- Use [pipenv](https://github.com/pypa/pipenv) to install/update dependencies
+- While updating README file, use [plugin for auto TOC update](https://github.com/ekalinin/github-markdown-toc).
+Both `README.md` and `README.rst` should be in sync.
+One easy way is to update `README.md` and generate `README.rst` from it using [m2r](https://github.com/miyakogi/m2r) (included as dev dependency)